- Stars in the Great Karoo semi-desert

 * We reserve the right to change the travel program at short notice.

-- 14 nights in selected, comfortable accommodations in the 3-4 star range
+- 14 nights in selected, beautiful accommodation (mostly rain in the 4 star rating)

-- long distance flights to and from South Africa
+- International flights to and from Cape Town, South Africa